America Faces Increase in Babies Born Addicted to Drugs

 • Transportation services

-Inpatient rehab facilities are more ideal for pregnant women since these facilities offer 24/7 care and safe, controlled environments away from negative influences.
-Some facilities offer behavioral counseling and similar therapies that teach pregnant women how to control urges to use following pregnancy, and how to improve their home environments to lower their children’s risk for addiction later in life.
-When researching facilities, ask about services geared toward pregnant women, and about the facility’s experience in treating babies affected by NAS.
+Inpatient rehab facilities are often the better choice for pregnant women since they typically offer 24/7 care and safe, controlled environments away from negative influences.
+Some facilities offer behavioral counseling and similar therapies that teach pregnant women how to control cravings following pregnancy, and how to improve their home environments to lower their children’s risk for addiction later in life.
+When researching facilities, ask about the services offered which are geared toward pregnant women, and about the facility’s experience in treating babies affected by NAS.